Transformers Can Learn Rules They've Never Seen: Proof of Computation Beyond Interpolation

 \subsection{Implications for LLMs}

-The mechanism we identify, constraint propagation through sequential prediction with gradient flow, requires only attention and feedforward layers.
+The mechanism we identify is constraint propagation through sequential prediction.
+It requires only attention and feedforward layers.
 It is supported empirically by the symbolic benchmark, which shows the same capacity to compute beyond the training distribution in a setting unrelated to CA, and constructively by Appendix~\ref{app:explicit_local_boolean_block}, which gives an exact local-rule circuit for a standard transformer block.
 The model goes further than merely computing the right answer: it externalises discovered operators as tokens in a structured derivation, representing the rule in a communicable form.

 We emphasise that this is shown in principle.
-Natural language offers far denser constraints than our benchmarks, but each constraint is noisier, the rules are softer, and the training signal is less structured.
+Natural language offers far denser constraints than our benchmarks: longer proof chains, worked calculations, programs, and explanations provide many opportunities for partial token-level matching before a derivation goes wrong.
+But those constraints are noisier, the rules are softer, and the training signal is less consistently structured.
 Whether the density advantage outweighs the noise is an empirical question.
 Our result establishes that the barrier is not architectural; the open question is whether real training conditions produce the right dynamics.

 Our phase transition result suggests \emph{when} this capacity activates: holdout accuracy remains low relative to supervised accuracy until supervised performance reaches roughly $\sim$85\%, then rises sharply.
 This delayed transition appears in both experiments despite their different structure.
 If the pattern transfers to natural language, it predicts a threshold effect: models below a competence level in some domain may rely mostly on interpolation, while those above it may begin computing rules never directly present in their training data.
 This has a direct bearing on the plateau debate; it suggests that new capabilities could emerge as models cross domain-specific competence thresholds, rather than improvements tapering off smoothly.